zammad/zammad-user-documentation/basics/ticket-basics.rst

   :kbd:`@` :kbd:`@` and selecting the user.
 In the latter case, the user gets notified and is automatically subscribed to receive notifications on ticket updates.
 - **Group**: This ticket attribute is useful for organizations with more than one team.
+A common way to use groups is to have one for each department of the company.
 Depending on the permissions, you might not see the ticket after changing the group and saving the changes.
+In case you can't see the group field, either there is only one group in your Zammad system or you don't have the permission to create a ticket in other groups.

 Depending on the configuration of your Zammad, you might even have more attributes available.
 It is possible to create custom fields for